-- Outcome 1: Integrated multi-sectoral policies on women's access to social protection implemented: \$1,279,344 USD (1,022,909 USD from the SDG Fund + 256,435 USD PUNOs in kind contribution) - Includes: Social protection policies for domestic and agricultural workers and National Care System. - Outcome 2: Key stakeholders use their strengthened capacities to increase women's access to social protection: \$856,185 USD (\$752,390 from the SDG Fund + 103, 795 USD PUNOs in kind contribution) - Includes: Capacity building activities as well as a national campaign to increase domestic workers' affiliation to social security.
+- Outcome 1: Integrated multi-sectoral policies on women's access to social protection implemented: \$1,279,344 USD (1,022,909 USD from the SDG Fund + 256,435 USD PUNOs in kind contribution) - $\circ$ $\,$ Includes: Social protection policies for domestic and agricultural workers and National Care System. - Outcome 2: Key stakeholders use their strengthened capacities to increase women's access to social protection: \$856,185 USD (\$752,390 from the SDG Fund + 103, 795 USD PUNOs in kind contribution) - o Includes: Capacity building activities as well as a national campaign for raising awareness towards the importance of the affiliation of domestic workers to the social security scheme, as well as contributing with sociocultural transformation towards the acknowledgement of their labor rights.